 First, sellers: if you own a copy of Graphic Fantasy #1 and came across my blog searching for information about your comic’s value, first off congratulations on owning a copy of the lowest print run first appearance of any major modern comic book superhero!
 Given the thirty years of neglect of Graphic Fantasy #1 by the industry and collectors, it may be a number of years before everyone is caught up.
 CGC’s changeover to recently “demote” Megaton #3 to merely “Dragon Appearance” will help drive awareness of Graphic Fantasy #1 as collectors ask the question “which comic book contains The Dragon’s first appearance if not Megaton #3?” — and invariably learn the answer… but it will be a slow education process.
 Remember, as late as 2012 — thirty years after Graphic Fantasy was published — CGC still credited Megaton #3 with Savage Dragon’s first appearance.
 Overstreet, IGN, everybody else is still stuck in that old thinking.

 What you should definitely consider is sending your copy to CGC to be graded.
-Be aware that because every copy of Graphic Fantasy #1 was signed and numbered, those signatures and numbers will result in CGC’s “Qualified” label — but this is not a negative, because every copy was signed and numbered, so collectors will know there is no such thing as a Universal Grade copy of this issue.
+Be aware that because almost every copy of Graphic Fantasy #1 was signed and numbered, those signatures and numbers will result in CGC’s “Qualified” label — but this is not a negative, because we know that all copies are supposed to be signed and numbered.
 When selling a comic like this, third party grading and certification can add a lot of value, by ensuring the comic hasn’t been restored, that it is not a counterfeit, by placing a professional grade assessment on the comic, and by showing that key comment “First Appearance of The Dragon” on the label.
 For those collectors who are in the dark about Graphic Fantasy, seeing those words on the label should get their attention.
 But how will you reach those collectors who are in the dark, with your listing?
 If they are in the dark, they won’t be searching for Graphic Fantasy in the first place.

 Remember back to that MyComicShop wantlist comparison which showed 47.9% more users are out there looking for Megaton #3 as of this writing, than are looking for Graphic Fantasy #1.
 So the very best way to realize the most value out of your comic may be to wait until future years when awareness has increased.
 But if waiting is not an option, here is a tip: If you list your copy on eBay or elsewhere, you will want to reach both wantlist audiences… so consider putting the phrase “Pre-Dates Megaton #3” in your title (e.g. “Graphic Fantasy #1 (Pre-Dates Megaton #3) Savage Dragon Erik Larsen”), to also reach collectors getting eBay alerts for the Megaton #3 keyword.
 Those who are unaware of Graphic Fantasy #1’s existence may then still find your listing.
 Include as much information about the book in your listing as you can, and then those in the dark about the book will realize that your book is exactly what they should want in their collection.

 As for buyers: if you have the patience of a saint and several hundred dollars of disposable income, set up an eBay alert for “Graphic Fantasy #1 Dragon” (just “Graphic Fantasy #1” will give you a lot of irrelevant results; including Dragon cuts that down to just six irrelevant results as of this writing) and patiently wait for a copy to show up.
 For a long time only “false positives” will come up for sale and you may think it is futile… but with patience, one day a copy will appear.
 Chances are it will not be in the best shape — remember though, this was a “fanzine” that was supposed to be read and enjoyed.
 So that bent up corner and that stain from the beverage the reader was drinking, are part of the unique history of what this comic was all about.
 Consider going for that lower grade copy instead of shunning it — plus, it will cost less in lesser condition.
-If you insist on waiting for a high grade CGC copy, bear in mind that you cannot wait for a Universal Grade copy because none can exist — every copy was signed and numbered, so the Qualified label is going to be applied every time a copy is sent in for grading.
-That’s not a negative in this case, because the signatures are self-authenticating: three of them are supposed to be there, with every copy known to have been signed and numbered.
+If you insist on waiting for a high grade CGC copy, bear in mind that you should not wait for a Universal Grade copy because all copies were supposed to be signed and numbered, so the Qualified label is going to be applied every time a copy is sent in for grading [12/4/18 update — here’s an exception].
+That’s not a negative in this case, because the signatures are self-authenticating: three of them are supposed to be there, so if your copy is signed and numbered and has three signatures then that’s totally normal.
 But with only 3 CGC graded copies in existence 33 years after publication — a ratio of 11 years per copy — it should not come as a shock to you if it takes years before the next CGC graded copy comes up for sale.
 So going for an ungraded copy may be necessary if you want this comic book in your collection this decade (and if CGC certification is important to you, you can always send in the copy you win to CGC to be graded).